songor/aws-learned/certification/AWS Certification Exam Mistake Collection.md

   D. Create an IAM role which has access to RDS and launch an instance in the US West region with it

-  Explanation: The user can authorize an IP range or specify an Amazon EC2 security group in the same region that refers to an IP address in another region.
+  *Explanation:* [Working with DB Security Groups (EC2-Classic Platform)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithSecurityGroups.html).
+You can't authorize an EC2-Classic security group that is in a different AWS Region than your DB instance.
+You can authorize an IP range, or specify an EC2-Classic security group in the same AWS Region that refers to IP address in another AWS Region.

 * CloudFormation, stack